 The head office is situated in Stockholm, Sweden.

-During the years since then, SAS has aquired control over the domestic markets in all three countries, including control over the smaller airline companies ”Braathens” and ”Widerøe” in Norway, the Swedish companies ”Linjeflyg” and ”Skyways Express”, and the Danish ”Cimber Air”.
+the smaller airline companies ”Braathens” and ”Widerøe” in Norway, the Swedish companies ”Linjeflyg” and ”Skyways Express”, and the Danish ”Cimber Air”.

 In 1997, SAS formed ”Star Alliance”, a global network in cooperation with United Airlines, Lufthansa, Air Canada and Thai Airways International.